Austria’s Wachau Valley: Slow Traveling One of the Most Popular Day Trips From Vienna

 Just an hour west of Vienna, Austria along the Danube River lies the beautiful and bucolic Wachau Valley.
 With gently rolling hills, charming villages, and ancient ruins and castles, it’s known as one of the best day trips from Vienna.
 And while this may be true, being the slow travelers that we are, one visit to the Wachau Valley last fall was all it took to show us the region needed much more time to explore.
 There’s enough history, great food and of course the world famous Austrian white wines, to keep you interested for days.

 The Wachau Valley stretches a little over 38 km (24 miles) between the towns of Krems and Melk.
-It became a UNESCO World Heritage Site in 2000, and is a destination with much to offer.
+It became a UNESCO World Heritage Site in 2000, and is a Europe bucket list destination for sure, with much to offer.
 Food and wine enthusiasts will get lost in vinothek after vinothek dotting the shores of the Danube, and it’s an outdoor lovers paradise, particularly for hikers and cyclists.
 We recommend spending several nights in quaint B&Bs or one of several excellent hotels.

 We had already been on the road for two weeks when we decided we needed to get deeper into a slow travel mode.
 We had been glamping in Bela Krajina in southern Slovenia, and then hiking the lower Alps in northern Slovenia.
 Our first introduction to Austria as we made our way north was South Styria, the ‘Green Heart of Austria’, where we spent some time, followed by a few days exploring Graz.
 And as we headed toward our next leg of the trip in Vienna, we were ready for a break.
 A little research told us we were at a good time of year to visit the beautiful Danube Valley, so on a whim we decided to forego Vienna in favor of the Wachau Valley — and we were so glad we did!
 There were new wines to try, the leaves were beginning to turn into their Fall colors and the temperature was ideal.
 It wasn’t a hard decision really.
 It was all about the time of year and the need to indulge ourselves in the local culture and cuisine.
 But we’ll return to Austria to visit Vienna, one of the most famous cities in Europe.